 The Park District will investigate and respond to all reports of violations of the Park District's rules and guidelines or related company policies or rules.
-Employees are urged to report any violations of this policy to Human Resources.
+Employees are urged to report any violations of this policy to Director of Finance and Personnels.
 A violation of this policy may result in discipline up to and including termination of employment.